jennifermulroy/Bitcoin/InitialProposal.md

  Questions to Answer and Research:
  - Is it a good long term investment or short investment?
- - Can we apply traditional market statistic analysis on crytpo trading data?
+ - Can we apply traditional market statistical analysis on crytpo trading data?
  - How will we determine which datasets will provide the most value to the analysis objective?

  Datasets to explore: